Gbarione/vendosmart_backend/README.md

 2. **API Documentation**:

-    - Add Swagger or Postman documentation to the API.
+    - Add Swagger documentation to the API.

 3. **Endpoints**: